 Roy, Arundhati

 Rubietta, Jane.
-Living U.S. author and inspirational, ecumenical women’s speaker.
+Living American author and inspirational, ecumenical women’s speaker.
 Her books include Come Along: The Journey into a More Intimate Faith, Come Closer: A Call to Life, Love, and Breakfast on the Beach, and Grace Points: Growth and Guidance in Times of Change.

 Rubin, Theodore Isaac